carboncredits/x4c/docs/key-management.md

 * Description: removes a specified number of tokens from the owner's ledger entry, effectively deleting them, signifying carbon credits being retired.

-## Key Management
+# X4C Initial Production Configuration

+As outlined in the introduction section, key security is vital in a blockchain system, as once a private key is known, the owner can be spoofed.
+For a working system there will have to be some time spent with keys being hot, but that should be minimised as much as possible.
+To understand how to achieve that, we first need to examine how X4C is expected to be deployed.

+## Carbon Credit Token Lifecycle

 In a standard X4C system it is expected that tokens will be acquired in bulk batches ahead of time, and retired as carbon offsets are consumed on flights etc. made by the organisation, perhaps via some web-service as part of the travel booking.

-This leads to a division of tasks that can be done in batch operation periodically by a human, and other tasks that need to be done continuously through the lifetime of the system:
+The rough cycle is:

+1. A project has some carbon sinking ability that it wants to offer as offsets.
+This project is added to the FA2 contract.
+2. As offsets are generated, tokens are added to the FA2 token.
+Whilst this is an incremental process, in practice we anticipate this will be done in bulk periodically.
+3. An organisation will acquire tokens, with the FA2 owner assigning them to the organisations custodian contract.
+Again, this is expected to be a periodic bulk purchase initially, similar to how offsets are bought today.
+4. The organisation will then synchronise their custodian contract with the FA2 contract, so the new credits are now on the ledger in the custodian contract.
+5. The credits will then most likely be divided between off-chain entities at the same time.
+6. As the organisation goes about its business, carbon emmisions will be gradually generated, and as part of that process, tokens will be retired.

+In this workflow, it's only the last stage that is a continual process, with all the other stages effectively being a manual batch operation done periodically by a human.

 | Batch | Continuous |
 |---|---|